Nodefusion/NodefusionPortal.UserManual/README/Organizations/Domains.md

 The domains page shows information regarding user domains.

-It consists of two parts.
+It has two functionalities: creating new domains and showing domains in an organization.

 ### Part One